Five Nights at Freddy's 2 (film): Development

+Matthew Lillard returned as William Afton, while Skeet Ulrich, who previously starred alongside Lillard in Scream, was cast as Henry Emily.

 In August 2018, Scott Cawthon said that if the first film were to be successful, there could be a second film that follows the events of the second game.
 A sequel was revealed to be in development by Josh Hutcherson, the actor who portrayed the role of Mike Schmidt in the previous film, in January 2024.
 In April 2024, Jason Blum's Blumhouse Productions officially confirmed the sequel, and that Jim Henson's Creature Shop would return to design animatronics for the film.
 In October 2024, Hutcherson, Elizabeth Lail, Piper Rubio, and Matthew Lillard were confirmed to reprise their roles; the latter of whom had signed a three-picture deal with the studios.

 In April 2025, Wayne Knight, Mckenna Grace, and Teo Briones joined the cast in undisclosed roles.
-Skeet Ulrich, who previously starred alongside Lillard in Scream (1996), later joined the cast in another undisclosed role.
+Skeet Ulrich, who previously starred alongside Lillard in Scream (1996), later joined the cast in a then-undisclosed role.
 On October 10, 2025, Kellen Goff, Megan Fox, and Matthew Patrick were announced as the voices of the animatronics.

 Writing

-Scott Cawthon, after co-writing the first film with Seth Cuddleback and Emma Tammi, returns to pen the script for Five Nights At Freddy's 2.
-Matthew Lillard has stated that the production crew had carefully listened to fan feedback from the first film and incorporated it into the sequel, hinting that the film might include more action and jump scares as well as an "amped-up" story.
+Scott Cawthon was the sole screenwriter; he had already co-written the first film, alongside Seth Cuddeback and Emma Tammi.
+Matthew Lillard stated that the production crew had carefully addressed fan feedback from the first film, hinting that the film might include more action and jump scares as well as an "amped-up" story.
 According to Blum, the script for the sequel required only four or five drafts compared to the first film, which had around fourteen.

-Tammi stated that she hopes for the film to be special and unexpected while focusing on what the fans want, hinting a lot of Easter eggs and references, though she also believes that casual audiences can overall follow and enjoy the film even if they "don't understand all the layers."
+Tammi stated that she hopes for the film to be special and unexpected while focusing on what the fans want, hinting a lot of Easter eggs and references, though she also believes that casual audiences can still follow and enjoy the film even if they "don't understand all the layers."

 Filming

 Principal photography was expected to start in late October 2024.
 At New York Comic-Con on October 17, Matthew Lillard stated that filming would start in "10 days", putting the filming date at October 27 specifically.
-Filming began by November 2024 with Lyn Moncrief serving as the cinematographer.
-Filming wrapped in February 2025.
+Filming began by November 2024 and wrapped in February 2025, with Lyn Moncrief serving as the cinematographer.

 Release

+A Starship food delivery drone advertising Five Nights at Freddy's 2 at James Madison University.

+In August 2025, an attraction based on the first film was added to Universal's Halloween Horror Nights to promote the second film.
+A limited-time promotion with Fanta was released around the same time.
+On November 17, Popeyes released a promotional meal for the movie.
+A set of photos were leaked online in January 2025.

-Five Nights at Freddy's 2 is scheduled to be released in the United States on December 5, 2025.
+Five Nights at Freddy's 2 premiered at the TCL Chinese Theater on December 2, 2025, and was released in the United States on December 5, by Universal Pictures.
+The film was released on digital on December 23, 2025, and was released on 4K Ultra HD, Blu-ray, and DVD on February 17.